asfawabel/Chat/README.md

-# GeoChat.io
+# Chat.io

-✔️ Final portfolio project for ALX.
+✔️ Final portfolio.

-GeoChat is an instant messaging app with a location feature.
+Chat is an instant messaging app with a location feature.

 It's built on a the MERN stack and utilizes the following tecnologies:
 * Backend (Node.js)